grbeno/mycodes/pixel_analysis/k_means_clustering/readme.txt

 	*** pixel_analysis/k_means_clustering/clustering.py ***

 	This python code is an implementation of k-means clustering.
-	The goal of this code is to applying color measurement on images created by satellites.
+	The goal of this python class is to applying color measurement on images.
+	My input image is a white masked infrared image made by satellite.
+	Before clustering the dominant colors this programme filter and delete the white background from the centers.
-	My guess was k-means clusters could represent the dominant colors of the images.
+	/* My idea was k-means clusters could represent the dominant colors of the images. */

 	* Python libraries you need to import: